lawrancej/CompilerKit/HACKING.md

  - `doxygen`
  - `cmake`

-### How to get rid of those annoying debug messages during testing.
+### How do I get rid of those annoying debug messages during testing?

 1. Open `regedit`
 2. Navigate to the following location and select `Windows Error Reporting`: